 Santa Rosa County Public School students are subject to the rules and regulations of the Santa Rosa County District School Board during the school day and regular school activities; while being transported on school buses or at the public expense to and from school or other educational facilities; during the time they are otherwise en route to and from school or are presumed by law to be attending school including while at school bus stops; at such time and places, including, but not necessarily limited to, school-sponsored events, field trips, athletic functions, and other activities where appropriate school personnel have jurisdiction over students.
 In addition to the foregoing, jurisdictional control over the student may be extended to the immediate vicinity of the school whenever the conduct of the students is deemed to have a detrimental effect on the health, safety and welfare of other students and/or of the school.
-Home schooled students are also subject to the rules and regulations of the Santa Rosa County School District.
+Home schooled students are also subject to the rules and regulations of the Santa Rosa County School Board when receiving services from, or participating in a class or extracurricular activity with the Santa Rosa County School District.